Optimal Trade Execution with Uncertain Volume Target: Model

 \subsection{Optimal execution under price uncertainty}

-We use the following notation: $d_T$ is the total volume to be traded by time $T$ over $m$ execution periods, $S_0$ is the initial security price, and~$\tau_i$ is the length of the trading period between the two consecutive discrete decision times $t_{i-1}$ and $t_i$; by abuse of language we also use~$\tau_i$ in the sense of the $i$-th trading period.
-Like \citet{Almgren2001}, we consider that the price dynamics follows an arithmetic random walk, where~$\xi_i$ is the increment related to trading period~$\tau_i$.
-Finally, if, additionally to these assumptions, the market temporary and permanent impacts induced by the trades are inserted in the price dynamics, we obtain that the prices evolve as follows for $t_i = 1, \dots, m$:
+We use the following notation: $\ftarget_{T} > 0 $ is the total volume to be traded by time $T$ over $m$ execution periods, $\rprice_{0}$ is the initial security price, and~$\tau_{i}$ is the length of the trading period between the two consecutive discrete decision times $t_{i-1}$ and $t_{i}$; by abuse of language we also use~$\tau_{i}$ in the sense of the $i$-th trading period.
+Like \citet{Almgren2001}, we consider that the price dynamics follows an arithmetic random walk, \comreft{where the price step between decision times $t_{i-1}$ and $t_{i}$ varies according to the distribution of a random variable~$\rpriceshift_{i}$}.
+Finally, if, additionally to these assumptions, the market temporary and permanent impacts induced by the trades are inserted in the price dynamics, we obtain that the prices evolve as follows for $i \in \dseto{m}$:

-where $S_i$ is the security price at decision time~$t_i$, $n_i$ is the volume of securities bought (negative if sold) during trading period~$\tau_i$, $\tilde{S}_i$ is the effective security price for the trades executed during trading period~$\tau_i$, $\xi_i$ are assumed to be independent continuous random variables, and where $g$ and $h$ respectively model the permanent and temporary price impact as a function of the average trading rate over the trading interval.
+where $\rprice_{i}$ is the security price at decision time~$t_{i}$, $\rquant_{i}$ is the volume of securities traded during trading period~$\tau_{i}$ \comreft{(bought if $\rquant_{i} > 0$ and sold if $\rquant_{i} < 0$)}, $\tilde{\rprice}_{i}$ is the effective security price for the trades executed during trading period~$\tau_{i}$, and finally $g$ and $h$ respectively model the permanent and temporary price impact as a function of the average trading rate over the trading interval.
 The \emph{liquidation cost} is then a random variable given by~\eqref{eq:mean_variance_trading_cost}, here formulated from a buyer's perspective: